laradock/laradock/DOCUMENTATION/content/introduction/index.md

 - Run your own stack: Memcached, HHVM, RabbitMQ...
 - Each software runs on its own container: PHP-FPM, NGINX, PHP-CLI...
 - Easy to customize any container, with simple edits to the `Dockerfile`.
-- All Images extends from an official base Image.
+- All Images extend from an official base Image.
 (Trusted base Images).
 - Pre-configured NGINX to host any code at your root directory.
 - Can use Laradock per project, or single Laradock for all projects.
 - Easy to install/remove software's in Containers using environment variables.
-- Clean and well structured Dockerfiles (`Dockerfile`).
+- Clean and well-structured Dockerfiles (`Dockerfile`).
-- Latest version of the Docker Compose file (`docker-compose`).
+- The Latest version of the Docker Compose file (`docker-compose`).
 - Everything is visible and editable.
 - Fast Images Builds.